devopscenter/dcUtils/PROCESS_FLOW.md

 The script and arguments to set up this environment file is(from within dcUtils):

-    deployenv.sh --type TYPE --env ENV --customerAppName CUSTOMER_APP_NAME
+    deployenv.sh --type TYPE --env ENV --appName CUSTOMER_APP_NAME

 where the options are:

-    --type TYPE                          # TYPE is one of instance or docker --env ENV                            # ENV is one of local, dev, staging, prod --customerAppName CUSTOMER_APP_NAME  # application name you have wish to configure
+    --type TYPE                          # TYPE is one of instance or docker --env ENV                            # ENV is one of local, dev, staging, prod --appName CUSTOMER_APP_NAME  # application name you have wish to configure
                                          # the environment for

-For local development the options will be --type docker --env local  and then whatever you have as the appName will be the value for the customerAppName argument This will create containers that make up the application and run on your local machine.
+For local development the options will be --type docker --env local  and then whatever you have as the appName will be the value for the appName argument This will create containers that make up the application and run on your local machine.